vsergeev/u-msgpack-python/README.md

 ## Testing

-u-msgpack-python's included unit tests may be run with `test_umsgpack.py`, under your favorite interpreter.
+The included unit tests may be run with `test_umsgpack.py`, under your favorite interpreter.

 ``` text
 $ python2 test_umsgpack.py